PhilipTKC/philip-thongkhamchanh-blog/README.md

 ---
 authorId: PhilipTKC
 title: Lorem ipsum dolor sit amet
-date: 1970-01-01
+date: 1970-01-01T00:00:00.000Z
 summary: Lorem ipsum dolor sit amet, consectetur adipiscing elit.
 category: Blog
 published: true
 ---
 ```

-Blog post are ordered by `date`.
+Blog post are ordered by `date` (ISO 8601).
+Simply increment T00:00:00.`000`Z portion to keep articles ordered for articles published on the same date.

 If `published` is false, the build script will automatically append an underscore to the filename and remove it when `published` is true.

 ### Filename

-The filename should be hyphenated and not contain spaces.
+The filename should be hyphenated and not contain spaces for consistency.

 #### Good

 `this-is-awesome.md`

-#### Bad
+#### Not Good

 `this-is not awesome.md`

-Will build successfully but will not be able to find it (Will return 404 when trying to view blog post).

 Build script replaces spaces in file paths/names data with hyphens for consistency.